How it works

 Transaction semantics

-START TRANSACTION / COMMIT / ROLLBACK provide per-connection multi-statement atomicity across one or more databases.
-Mutations after START TRANSACTION are buffered in memory; COMMIT applies the buffer under the exclusive executor write lock so no other reader sees partial state.
+START TRANSACTION / COMMIT / ROLLBACK provide multi-statement atomicity across one or more databases.
+Mutations after START TRANSACTION are buffered in the db service; COMMIT replays each buffered statement against the database that was active when it was buffered.
 ROLLBACK discards the buffer.

 Nesting is not supported.
 Concurrent readers on other connections see only pre-transaction state throughout.
 This fits the append-only workload well without the complexity of MVCC or 2PC.